jvs/knives/rules.md

 - Highest trump card wins (Knives beat strong suit)
 - If no trump, highest card of the leading suit wins

+### Leading

+- The winner of a trick leads the next trick
+- May lead with any card
+- Exception: After the Cat is played, that player leads the next trick

 ## Scoring